 A semester spent on leave is not counted as a semester within a particular subject (a Fachsemester); instead, it is only considered toward the total number of semesters spent at the university (Hochschulsemester), so it does not count toward the regular period of study in the student’s program (the Regelstudienzeit), which is used as the basis for various factors, including examination deadlines.
 When a student is placed on leave, that status always applies simultaneously to all subjects studied (including in the case of multiple enrollment) and is noted in all student records.

 During a student’s leave for illness or full-time employment, the student is not permitted to attend courses or earn course certificates or credits.
 All of the student’s other rights, particularly the right to take tests and examinations, continue in force.
 Special rules apply to students who have children (see Family Support Center).

 Students are initially required to pay the re-registration fee (Rückmeldegebühr) in full for semesters spent on leave as well.
-For information on possible exemption from the social contribution (Sozialbeitrag) in case of leave due to internships outside Berlin, study abroad, military and civilian service, or maternity leave, please see the Student Records and Registration Office.
+For information on possible exemption from the social contribution (Sozialbeitrag) in case of leave due to internships outside Berlin, study abroad or maternity leave, please see the Student Records and Registration Office.
 For information on exemption from the costs of the semester ticket transportation pass (Semesterticket), please contact the Semester Ticket Office.
 Because it may be possible for students to receive reimbursement for some fees or charges, it is a good idea to provide your bank account information when applying for leave.

 With leave of absence for reasons of illness, study abroad, completing an internship outside of Berlin, a written power of attorney to a third party is recommended.